-The consolidated surplus of the Reporting Unit amounted to \$22,324,800 (2022: \$25,097,104).
+The consolidated surplus of the Reporting Unit amounted to \$11,118,167 (2023: \$22,324,800).

-A review of the operations and results of the Group is performed in the meetings of the Executive Officers and by the Committee of Management.
-Additionally, such matters are considered periodically at a regular meeting of the National Officers of the Union.
-The Committee of Management believe that they have furthered the interests of their members throughout the financial year through the conducting of the Union's principal activities.
+A review of the operations and results of the Group is performed in the meetings of the Executive Officers and by the Central Council.
+Additionally, such matters are considered periodically at a regular meeting of the Executive Officers of the Union.
+The Central Council believe that they have furthered the interests of their members throughout the financial year through the conducting of the Union's principal activities.